giribabupv/fabric-deploy/README.md

     git clone https://github.com/litong01/fabric-deploy.git

-This project requires that you use Ansible version 2.2.1.0.
+This project requires that you use Ansible version 2.2.1.0 or above

 ## Run the script to deploy hyperledger fabric

 With your cloud environment set, you should be able to run the script::

-    ansible-playbook -e "action=apply env=ubuntu password=XXXXX" site.yml
+    ansible-playbook -e "action=apply env=os password=XXXXX" devbuild.yml

 The above command will stand up a hyperledger cluster at the environment defined in vars/ubuntu.yml file.
 Replace xxxxx with your own password.